rhysc25/CamEngUniNotes/Year 2/2P3/MaterialsQuestions.md

 What does annealing do to the yield stress and shear stress, and why must we use the true values for both in this case?

+How can prior strain be used to control the final grain size?

+Discuss the advantages and disadvantages of hot working.

+How does friction play a roll in die forging, and what are its effects on the pressure needing to be applied?

+What does this pressure distribution look like on the slab?

+Why is the friction so large on any flash?

+Explain why rolling and forging have great similarities when considering the frictional forces on the material.

+**Polymer Processing and Creep**

+How does density and Young's modulus change with crystallinity for a thermoplastic?

+How does the E-T diagram look for an amorphous thermoplastic vs a thermoplastic with high crystallinity?

+Explain what lamellar crystallites and spherulites are.

+Large crystallites make the polymer opaque.
+How do we reduce crystallinity?

+Explain why drawing takes place when stressing a thermoplastic, and why orientation strengthening is beneficial.

+Define creep.

+Explain the 2 stages in the creep lifecycle.

+How can we model the relationship between steady state strain rate and applied stress?

+Explain the difference between the two creep mechanisms, power law creep and diffusion creep.
+What is the exponent in diffusion creep?

+How does the rate of diffusion creep change with grain boundary area?

+What is the relationship between overall time to failure and the steady state strain rate?

+A creep mechanism map has axes of log stress and temperature, with contours of constant strain rate, showing regions where a particular mechanism dominates.
+How do we find the exponent, n, using this map?

+How do we make turbine blades more creep resistant?

+How do we make a material with a single grain?